dart-lang/site-www/src/tools/pub/cmd/pub-outdated.md

 {{site.alert.end}}

-If any transitive dependencies are out-of-date, ask the package maintainers to update their code.
-To find the cause of an out-of-date dependency, you can run [`pub deps`][] and search the output for the name of the out-of-date package.
+If any transitive dependencies are out-of-date, you can find the cause by running [`pub deps`][] and searching the output for the name of the out-of-date package.
-Then make sure an issue exists for the out-of-date dependency.
-You can often find the issue tracker for a package by looking at the package page on pub.dev.

 ## Output columns